lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-searching.md

 ---
 # Search assets on Brand Portal {#search-assets-on-brand-portal}

 Brand Portal search capability allows you to quickly search relevant assets using omnisearch, and facet search that uses filters to help you further narrow down your search.
-You can also save your searches as smart collections for the future.
+You can search assets at files or folder level and save your search results as smart collections.
+However, you cannot search assets of a collection using omnisearch or facet search.

 ## Search assets using Omnisearch {#search-assets-using-omnisearch}